Dynamically Mounting an EVS Disk to a StatefulSet

 Enter a mount path, for example, /tmp.

-This parameter indicates the container path to which a data volume will be mounted.
+This parameter specifies a container path to which a data volume will be mounted.
 Do not mount the volume to a system directory such as / or /var/run.
-Otherwise, containers will be malfunctional.
+This may lead to container errors.
 Mount the volume to an empty directory.
 If the directory is not empty, ensure that there are no files that affect container startup.
-Otherwise, the files will be replaced, causing container startup failures or workload creation failures.
+Otherwise, the files will be replaced, leading to container startup failures or workload creation failures.NOTICE:If a volume is mounted to a high-risk directory, use an account with minimum permissions to start the container.
+Otherwise, high-risk files on the host may be damaged.

 Subpath

 Enter the subpath of the storage volume and mount a path in the storage volume to the container.
 In this way, different folders of the same storage volume can be used in a single pod. tmp, for example, indicates that data in the mount path of the container is stored in the tmp folder of the storage volume.
-If this parameter is left blank, the root path is used by default.
+If this parameter is left blank, the root path will be used by default.

 Permission

-• Read-only: You can only read the data in the mounted volumes.
+- Read-only: You can only read the data in the mounted volumes.

-• Read/Write: You can modify the data volumes mounted to the path.
+- Read-write: You can modify the data volumes mounted to the path.
 Newly written data will not be migrated if the container is migrated, which may cause data loss.

 In this example, the disk is mounted to the /data path of the container.
 The container data generated in this path is stored in the EVS disk.

-6. Dynamically mount and use storage volumes.
+- Dynamically mount and use storage volumes.
 For details about other parameters, see Creating a StatefulSet.
 After the configuration, click Create Workload.

 After the workload is created, the data in the container mount directory will be persistently stored.
 Verify the storage by referring to Verifying Data Persistence.